ShahadAlkhattaf/Robot-arm-control-panel/README.md

 - `get_run_pose.php`
   Returns the current pose and execution status in plain text format for the Arduino client.

+- `set_run.php`
+  Updates the run table to signal the Arduino to execute the pose.

 - `update_status.php`
-  Updates the current run pose and sets `status=1` to signal the Arduino to execute the pose.
+  Updates the current run pose and sets `status=0` to signal the Arduino to execute the pose.

 - `script.js`
   Client-side JavaScript handling slider updates, fetching/saving poses, running poses, deleting poses, and updating UI.